Petrological study on pottery from Lower Nubia

 The context of recovery

 Among almost 35,000 potsherds recovered from these five deposits, the archaeologists identified 28 types of previously recorded Egyptian and Nubian wares.
-Only few exceptions were classified as unfamiliar types.
+Only a few exceptions were classified as unfamiliar types.
 As noted in Figure 1, the total pottery was divided into eight major groups.

 Figure 1: Percentages of ware types from the western fortification wall at Qasr Ibrim, 1980 rescue excavation, after Adams (1985, 14)